PetitCoinCoin/advent-of-code/2015/leaderboard.md

     3       >24h   54483      0       >24h  50439      0
     2       >24h   66828      0       >24h  60756      0
     1       >24h  105413      0       >24h  87548      0

+Day 20 is so unefficient: almost 20sec to run.
+But it works, and it is still reasonable.
+Day 22 is still a total mess at this point.